 The outcomes of such an assessment determine which reporting standards, disclosures, and data points should be included in our sustainability reporting.
 It also provides indispensable insights for shaping our company strategy.
-In a broader sense, a report and strategy based on material topics creates more transparency, contributes to better decision-making, and ensures that time and resources are focused on those topics that matter most to both our organization, our stakeholders, and society at large.
+In a broader sense, a report and

 Double Materiality Outcome